-For the September 21 flight, the vertical profiles of aerosol size distributions are averaged into 100 m altitude intervals (Figure 10).
-Overall, all size distribution measurements captured the mode near 100 nm between 800-1000 m at the top of the convective boundary layer, as indicated by the potential temperature (Figure 10(d)), which starts from a maximum near the ground and then becomes remarkably uniform across the convective boundary layer.
-The peak of the aerosol size distribution shifted from 100 nm to 150 nm with increasing altitude.
-Note that due to data availability, the aerosol size distribution data from the HALO UHSAS has a reduced vertical resolution.
+For the 21 September flight, the vertical profiles of aerosol size distributions are averaged into 100 m altitude intervals (Fig. 10).
+Overall, all size distribution measurements captured the mode near 100 nm between 800 and 1000 m at the top of the convective boundary layer, as indicated by the potential temperature (Fig. 10d), which starts from a maximum near the ground and then becomes remarkably uniform across the convective boundary layer.
+The peak of the aerosol size distribution shifted from 100 to 150 nm with increasing altitude.
+Note that due to data availability, the aerosol size distribution data from the HALO UHSAS have a reduced vertical resolution.